 To saber - or slice off the top of a Champagne bottle with a knife - dates back hundreds of years to war in France.
-Upon winning a battle, soldiers would immediately begin drinking Champagne, and would simply hack off the top of the bottle with their swords in an effort to consume the bubbly as quickly as possible.
-Anyone with a knife and a little know-how can saber a bottle of Champagne or sparkling wine, but you must first know where to look.
+Upon winning a battle, soldiers would immediately begin drinking Champagne.
+And would simply hack off the top of the bottle with their swords to begin gulping the bubbly as quickly as possible.
+No careful twisting of the cork, just hacking at the bottle.
+Anyone with a sharp enough knife, and a little know-how, anyone can saber a bottle.
+But you must first know where to look.

 If you are on point, you will end up with a bottle completely free of the cork and lip of the bottle, a mouth with slightly jagged edges and all of your eyes will be fully functioning.